 Integral to Skuret’s research-practice are group work and transdisciplinary collaboration.
 She works both independently and collectively with alternative education projects and international art research groups.
-In 2010-12, she worked with Vision Forum (Linköpings University, Sweden) on a practice-led group research project in London with six others (theorists, curators, artists, writers, and a medical doctor).
+In 2010-12, she worked with Vision Forum (Linköpings University, Sweden) on a practice-led research project in London with six others (theorists, curators, artists, writers, and a medical doctor).
 In 2013-14, she was an Open School East associate artist.
-Skuret recently (2017), completed a two-year training in group dynamics and psychotherapy at the Institute of Group Analysis London.
+Skuret recently completed a clinical training in group analysis and organisational psychotherapy at the Institute of Group Analysis London.
 She is an associate member of Institute of Group Analysis (IGA), and Group-Analytic Society International (GASI).